 The University aims to garner a center of excellence in legal education, skills and research at Mumbai, and work for the development of legal education with noble and innovative methods of pedagogy.
 The object is to make legal education more relevant to all the strata of people and stake-holders of the society.
 Our predominant endeavour is to espouse a cadre of committed and learned young law scholars to accept the challenges to the tests of law, justice delivery system and instil the confidence in the ‘rule of law’ society, and constitutional values of the nation; among other propositions of human resources to cater to the legal needs of the nation including corporate, urban and rural posit.

 Our enterprise is to serve the society by participation in legal reforms and services by preparing professionally competent lawyers, inquisitive researchers, able administrators, conscientious judicial officers and above all, socially responsible citizens, who shall be whole-heartedly and continuously engaged in the process of nation building.
 MNLU is customising a course to facilitate 'Rural Litigation Practitioners'.
 MNLU Mumbai has been inventing curricular methods so as to expose the students to Mumbai specialities of legal skills.

-MNLU Mumbai is making its modest beginning with active support from the Hon’ble Chancellor Mr. Justice F M Ibrahim Kalifulla, Judge Supreme Court of India.
-The General Council, the Executive Council and the Academic Council of the university is adored by the Hon’ble Judges from the Supreme Court of India and the Chief Justice and Judges of Bombay High Court; representatives from the Maharashtra Government and leading legal academicians from across the country.
+MNLU Mumbai is marching ahead with the active support from our Hon’ble Chancellor Hon’ble Mr. Justice Sharad Arvind Bobde, Judge, Supreme Court of India.
+The General Council, the Executive Council and the Academic Council of the university is adored by the Hon’ble Judges of the Supreme Court of India and the Chief Justice and Judges of Bombay High Court; representatives from the Maharashtra Government and leading legal luminaries from across the country.

 Bhavani Prasad Panda